tadatomix/thebet/Commission idea.md

 ## General information
-<p align="justify">I expect commission to be semi-simple and shaded.
+I expect commission to be semi-simple and shaded.
 There should be 2 posed characters, in a different poses.
 Aspect ratio, should be 1:1 or close to it, since there wouldn't be really much action, for having a different ratio.
-Image resolution is up to you, but I'd be glad if it would be higher than 2048x2048.</p>
+Image resolution is up to you, but I'd be glad if it would be higher than 2048x2048.

 ![[comm_layout.png|center|480]]